This is a series of realised landscapes developed whilst living in the Tuscan countryside.

 Splott was the area that I received for my grid project and after visiting it a number of times I started to recognize that much of it had been re-built in recent decades.

+So it was whilst looking on a BBC website that I came across a section entitled ‘Stories from Splott’ which provided a forum for people to be able to post up there memories of the area whilst they where growing up.
+Reading through these I began noticing a repetition in the way that every persons memories where linked in parts to physical objects that they either played with or a food and smell that they could grasp onto.
+Picking up on this I decided to make a series of still life images representing an object that stands out in each individual story.
 Choosing to make the pictures in front of a black backdrop I wanted to create an aesthetic that one would associate to the notion of remembrance, directing light at the given objects I wanted them to be the sole focus of the image in a way that is aesthetically pleasing, which I intended to be a play on the notion of only easily remembering the reminiscent events of the past.

 I think that each of the memories gives not only a wealthy understanding of the social conditions of their past but also a hint as to how people and situations change in the future.
 With many ‘Splotties’ now living further a field in America and Australia due to both health and economic conditions one starts to form a picture of how people, large and small migrate around the world, still clinging onto moments lost in a bid to maintain a sense of place.